Jaaron0606/bouncingballs/readme.md

 There isn't any instalation needed, simply download the HTML file and open it in your browser.

 # Usage
-Once you open the HTML file the balls should start moving right away.
+Once you open the HTML file the ball should start moving right away.

 # Support
 If there are any issues you can email me or reach out to me on LinkdenIn

 # Roadmap:
-Last Update: 8.6.2021 (added logic for balls bouncing inside browser window).
+Last Update: 9.21.2021 (code cleanup)
 Coming soon: balls appear on click

 # License information: